php-fig/fig-standards/proposed/module-identification.md

 ### 4.1 VendorID

-A VendorID MUST be unique.
-The VendorID MUST either be a well known project name or an internet domain.
+A VendorID SHOULD be unique.
+The VendorID SHOULD either be a well known project name or an internet domain or any other namespace compatible name.

 In case of well known project names the VendorID MUST match the following rule:
 [A-Za-z][A-Za-z0-9]*